teamniteo/handbook/2_Operations/work-process.md

 * Every **Monday and Thursday** morning we hold a daily standup meeting:
    * 10:00 CE(S)T for the whole company in the Niteo Zoom room
-   * followed immediately by separate standups for Easy Blog Networks and WooCart, in their own Zoom rooms
+   * followed immediately by separate standups for Easy Blog Networks/Kafkai and WooCart, in their own Zoom rooms
-* Every other **weekday** morning we hold a daily standup meeting:
+* Every **Tuesday and Wednesday** morning we only have project standup meetings:
-   * 10:00 CE(S)T separate standups for Easy Blog Networks and WooCart, in their own Zoom rooms
+   * 10:00 CE(S)T separate standups for Easy Blog Networks/Kafkai and WooCart, in their own Zoom rooms
+* No standups on **Fridays**.
+This way Niteans can either be more productive (focus on their Stories) or take a day off (see [Vacation policy](https://github.com/niteoweb/handbook/blob/master/5_People/benefits.md#vacation)).
+Same as any other vacation off, make sure that your backup Nitean is available to handle any potential issues.
 * Every weekday Niteans should check their [GitHub notifications](https://github.com/notifications) so that they don't miss things that involve them.

 Sprint meetings replace the daily standup on these days: